PVieira04/CI-project-1/TESTING.md

 Watching my tester go through my site was beneficial as it showed me how the average user will be taken through my site.
 However, it did not give me an idea of any changes I need to make for the site.

 ## Browser Testing
 Manual Testing was further done on other browsers.
-These browsers were chosen becasue, as found by [statcounter](https://gs.statcounter.com/browser-market-share), they are the most popular browsers in the world.
+These browsers were chosen because, as found by [statcounter](https://gs.statcounter.com/browser-market-share), they are the most popular browsers in the world.

 ### Desktop Browsers
 - Chrome